neutrofoton/hi-kubernetes/09-microservice.md

 ```

+> For checking purpose we can let the position tracker as <code>NodePort</code>.
-Since the position tracker is not designed to exposed to outside cluster, let change the <code>NodePort</code> to <code>ClusterIP</code>
+> In Production phase, we can consider to change the <code>NodePort</code> to <code>ClusterIP</code> since position tracker microservice is not designed to be accessed from ouside cluster.

 ``` yaml
 apiVersion: apps/v1